jgamblin/cve.icu/_sources/intro.md

 # About
-[CVE.ICU](https://cve.icu) is a passion project by [Jerry Gamblin](https://www.jerrygamblin.com).
-The goal is to dive deep into Common Vulnerabilities and Exposures (CVE) by pulling and analyzing all the CVE data from the [National Vulnerability Database (NVD)](https://nvd.nist.gov/).
+[CVE.ICU](https://cve.icu) is a comprehensive cybersecurity intelligence platform developed by [RogoLabs](https://rogolabs.net/).
+Originally created by [Jerry Gamblin](https://www.jerrygamblin.com), this project focuses on the systematic analysis of Common Vulnerabilities and Exposures (CVE) data sourced from the [National Vulnerability Database (NVD)](https://nvd.nist.gov/).

-## Goals
+## Mission
-The main aim of CVE.ICU is to make sense of all this data and present it in a way that's easy to understand through cool graphs and charts.
+CVE.ICU transforms complex vulnerability data into actionable intelligence through advanced analytics and intuitive visualizations.
+Our platform provides cybersecurity professionals, researchers, and organizations with the insights needed to understand vulnerability landscapes and emerging threat patterns.

-This automated analysis helps:
+This comprehensive analysis platform delivers:
-- Spot patterns and trends in cybersecurity vulnerabilities.
-- Give researchers and cybersecurity pros a better handle on what's going on and what's coming next.
+- In-depth trend analysis and pattern recognition across vulnerability datasets
+- Strategic intelligence for cybersecurity professionals and threat researchers
+- Data-driven insights to support proactive security decision-making

 ## Open Source and Collaboration
-The [source code](https://github.com/jgamblin/cve.icu) for this project is up on GitHub.
-It's open for everyone to see, use, and improve.
-By keeping it open-source, I'm hoping to get contributions and ideas from the community to make it even better.

-## Timely Updates
-To keep things fresh, the data on CVE.ICU is updated every 4 hours using GitHub Actions.
-This way, you always get the latest insights into the ever-changing world of cybersecurity vulnerabilities.
+The [source code](https://github.com/RogoLabs/cve.icu) for this project is available on GitHub under the RogoLabs organization.
+As an open-source initiative, we welcome community contributions, feedback, and collaborative improvements to enhance the platform's capabilities and reach.

-## Get Involved
+## Real-Time Intelligence
-I love hearing from people who are interested in this project.
-Feel free to reach out to me on Twitter [@jgamblin](https://twitter.com/jgamblin) if you have any questions or just want to chat about CVE.ICU.
-If you're interested in contributing, check out the [GitHub repository](https://github.com/jgamblin/cve.icu).
+CVE.ICU maintains current and comprehensive vulnerability intelligence through automated data updates every 4 hours via GitHub Actions.
+This ensures our users have access to the most recent vulnerability disclosures and threat intelligence as they emerge.

+## Contact and Contributions
+For inquiries about CVE.ICU or RogoLabs initiatives, please visit [RogoLabs.net](https://rogolabs.net/) or connect with the project maintainers.
+We encourage community engagement and welcome contributions through our [GitHub repository](https://github.com/RogoLabs/cve.icu).

 ---